thebongcook/k3s_tutorial/README.md

 # k3s-tutorial

-k3s tutorial is a self-learning toolkit to learn k8s on a raspberry pi cluster
+k3s tutorial is a self-learning toolkit to learn k8s on a raspberry pi cluster.

+It is inspired and driven by Rancher Labs' [k3s](https://k3s.io/), a lightweight yet highly functional k8s distribution built for IoT & Edge Computing.

+## Hacks
+- Force deployment on worker node
+- Spread pods across zones

 ## Force deployment on worker node